Milan-San Remo 2013: When snow almost stopped La Primavera – Gallery

-As Barry Ryan wrote in his feature analysing the 10 ways to win Milan-San Remo on Wednesday, even in its absence, Milan-San Remo still endures.
-Over a century of memories are dotted along the 300 kilometres from the heart of Milan and along the Ligurian coast towards France.
+As Barry Ryan wrote in his feature analysing the 10 ways to win Milan-San Remo (opens in new tab) over a century of memories are dotted along the 300 kilometres from the heart of Milan and along the Ligurian coast towards France.
 More will be added in the years still ahead.

 Legendary editions of the race were held in the warming sun of the Italian spring, others affected by the cold and rain of the gods of the Italian winter.